The White House was pushing peace in Libya a month ago. Now Trump's backing a warlord.

 Despite Trump’s apparent endorsement of Haftar’s actions, Libya’s official government denied any change in US policy.
 “We deal with statements from the State Department and direct contacts with the American administration and the message is very clear: They are not pleased with the attack on Tripoli,” Prime Minister Fayez al-Sarraj told Bloomberg this week.
 A State Department official reiterated this view in a statement provided to Mother Jones.
 “We have voiced our deep concern at the highest levels about instability in Tripoli,” the official said.
 “All involved parties should return to the political process to provide a secure and prosperous future for all Libyans.”
 Acting Defense Secretary Patrick Shanahan said last week that the Pentagon and “the executive branch are well-aligned on Libya,” but even he refused to endorse Haftar’s military offensive.
 “A military solution is not what Libya needs,” he told reporters on April 19.

 The US has had a long history with Haftar, who in the 1980s turned on Qaddafi and assisted a failed CIA-backed effort to oust him.
 Haftar then fled to Virginia, where he lived for two decades.
-Upon his return to Libya, where he raised an army, US government officials, including the special envoy to Libya, communicated with him, Fishman said, but he consistently refused to accept a role such as commander of the military under civilian control.
+Upon his return to Libya, where he raised an army, US government officials, including the special envoy to Libya, communicated with him, but he consistently refused to accept a role such as commander of the military under civilian control.
 After establishing a truce with the UN-backed government in the west, Haftar ended the uneasy peace earlier this year by crafting a deal to take over a major Libyan oil field, the New York Times reported.
 Tripoli, home to the central bank and state-owned oil corporation, was an obvious next step in what Fishman describes as Heftar’s “effort toward total control of the country.”

 Saudi Arabia, Russia, France, and the United Arab Emirates have all extended implicit—and in some cases, explicit—support to Haftar, who has courted international allies with the assurance that he would provide stability to a combustible region.
 His international backing was clear at a UN Security Council meeting last week, where a proposal to demand a ceasefire flopped amid apparent opposition from Russia and the United States.